-The needs of the child will be provided for within the whole class planning frameworks and individual target setting and will be recorded on a Whole Class Provision Map from the Pupil Progress meeting.
-These supports would be discussed at parents evening.
+The needs of the child will be provided for within the whole class planning frameworks and individual target setting and will be recorded on the Pupil Progress meeting notes.
 A Pupil Passport may be used to share access arrangements and information to support a positive learning experience with all staff working with the pupil (including supply staff).
 Pupils are invited to contribute to this indicating what they want to learn, what is difficult for them and what helps them.